sameersbn/docker-redmine/README.md

 ```

 #### Installation of the SSL Certificates

-Out of the four files generated above, we need to install the redmine.key, redmine.crt and dhparam.pem files at the redmine server.
+Out of the four files generated above, we need to install the `redmine.key`, `redmine.crt` and `dhparam.pem` files at the redmine server.
 The CSR file is not needed, but do make sure you safely backup the file (in case you ever need it again).

-The default path that the redmine application is configured to look for the SSL certificates is at /opt/redmine/data/certs, this can however be changed using the SSL_KEY_PATH, SSL_CERTIFICATE_PATH and SSL_DHPARAM_PATH configuration options.
+The default path that the redmine application is configured to look for the SSL certificates is at `/home/redmine/data/certs`, this can however be changed using the `SSL_KEY_PATH`, `SSL_CERTIFICATE_PATH` and `SSL_DHPARAM_PATH` configuration options.

 If you remember from above, the `/home/redmine/data` path is the path of the [data store](#data-store), which means that we have to create a folder named certs inside `/opt/redmine/data/` and copy the files into it and as a measure of security we will update the permission on the `redmine.key` file to only be readable by the owner.

 ```bash